On the projective normality of cyclic coverings over a rational surface: Proof of Theorem

 Then by Grauert theorem \cite[III 12.9]{Hartshorne77}, $R^i\pi_*\sshf{S}(B')|_U=0$, for each $i\ge 0$.
 Thanks to the torsion freeness of the direct images $R^i\pi_*\sshf{S}(B')$, see \cite[Thm 1.1]{Fujino09}, we have that $R^i\pi_*\sshf{S}(B')=0$ for each $i$.
 By the Leray spectral sequence $E^{i, j}_2:=H^j(\prj{1}, R^i\pi_*\sshf{S}(B'))\Rightarrow H^{i+j}(S, \sshf{S}(B'))$, we obtain that $H^1(\sshf{S}(B'))=0$.

 The general case for $\{N\}$ can be reduced to the simple normal crossing case by successive blowing ups as follows.
-For simplicity assume the non simple normal crossing locus for $\{N\}$ is a single point $x$, then after one blowing up at $x$, we get a birational morphism $\mu: \tilde{S}\rightarrow S$ with the exceptional divisor $G$, such that $\mu^*\{N\}$ has simple normal crossing support.
+For simplicity, assume that the non simple normal crossing locus for $\{N\}$ is a single point $x$, then after one blowing-up at $x$, we get a birational morphism $\mu: \tilde{S}\rightarrow S$ with the exceptional divisor $G$, such that $\mu^*\{N\}$ has simple normal crossing support.
 It holds that

 where $\overline{*}$ denotes the strict transform of $*$, $a\ge 0$ is some integer, and $0\le s<1$, with the divisor $\overline{E'}+{c}\overline{E}+\overline{\{N\}}+sG$ being simple normal crossing.
 Thus applying the above argument to $\mu^*B'-aG$ on $\pi\circ\mu: \tilde{S}\rightarrow \prj{1}$ yields that $H^1(\tilde{S}, \sshf{\tilde{S}}(\mu^*B'-aG))=0$.